What Is Preventive Maintenance? (Types, Examples & Benefits)

 Disadvantages of Preventive Maintenance

 You might be wondering: How could there possibly be a downside to staying prepared?
-But, there are a few drawbacks to regular preventive maintenance, such as:
+But there are a few drawbacks to regular preventive maintenance, such as:

-• Costs more: Let’s face it, there’s more planning, preparation and costs involved when you’re trying to make sure your assets do not run to failure.
+• Costs more: Let’s face it, there’s more planning, preparation and upfront costs involved when you’re trying to make sure your assets do not run to failure.

 How to Avoid Too Much Preventive Maintenance